richlegrand/dash/README.md

 ## Benchmarks

 __TLDR: websockets are faster__, about 5x faster than using HTTP requests for component updates.
-That's the biggest takeaway here -- a Dash server that uses websockets for component updates is significantly faster.
+That's the biggest takeaway here and probably deserves more emphasis -- a Dash server that uses websockets for component updates is significantly faster.

 How long does it take for a client to send a component update and receive a response from the server?
 This "round-trip" time or "server latency" captures an important performance metric for the server, and it's what we measured.